G1NO/Project_6_Wikipedia_API/README.md

 ## Search

-Individually, perform a search over the data we collected.
+Perform a search over the data we collected.

 You must build a python script that: